 - One or two pews are to be left vacant in between congregants such that six feet of distance can be maintained in all directions.

-- Music ministers are to maintain six-foot social distancing.
+- Music ministers are to maintain six-foot social distancing; ; if cantor/choir member singing, ten-feet distance is necessary.

-- Due to concerns that congregational singing requires increased volumes of projected air and particulates, priests and congregational singing should be suspended at Masses for the time being.
+- Due to concerns that congregational singing requires increased volumes of projected air and particulates, priests and congregational singing could remain suspended at Masses for the time being.
+However, congregational singing can now be offered by those who sing softly in a low voice with the requirement that one’s mask is on, even when one is in one’s pew.
 Other options should be considered such as using a single cantor who sings antiphons or hymns at least at the entrance and communion of the Mass, appropriate instrumental music, and smaller choirs and scholas which are able to maintain a social distance of ten feet.

 - Procession of the Gifts is suspended.
-Collection baskets (or any other materials) are not to be passed from one family to another, nor shall ushers take up the collection from the congregation.
-Stationary baskets are to be used for donations from the assembly and are to be monitored by the ushers until the donations are collected and handled according to the proper protocols in place for handling the collection.
+Collection baskets (or any other materials) are not to be passed from one family to another.
+Stationary baskets may be used for donations from the assembly and are to be monitored by the ushers until the donations are collected and handled according to the proper protocols in place for handling the collection.
+Ushers wearing masks and gloves or sanitizing one’s hands before and after may take up the collection with long handled baskets from the aisles.

 - The sign of peace is optional.
 If it is offered, there is to be no physical contact.
 A simple gesture, such as a nod of the head, is recommended.